zepto-lang/zepto/README.md

 extended massively).
 It implements a good enough subset of R5RS to make real programming possible.
-Features implemented include Macros, lazy evaluation, a minimal stdlib, many native primitives and help for those or via docstrings included in the function definition.
+Features implemented include Macros, lazy evaluation, a minimal stdlib, many native primitives and help for those or for functions provided via docstrings included in the function definition.
+And it actually has a decent shell with completion and history.

 ## Table of Contents